magnusjyrkkanen/battleship/README.md

 Adding more features to the game.
 * Option for multiple battleships.
 * Add more options for the player to choose from.
-* Statistics of the past games.
+* More statistics of the past games.

 ## Acknowledgments